 It is as clear today as it was then that our support is still needed, and that we must continue to fight for those who fought for us.
 Through the delivery of our services and the campaigning we do to ensure they have the fair deal they deserve, we must:

 Spend money on the delivery of our recovery services and on championing the needs of our wounded, so that veterans can live secure and healthy lives with purpose (known as Our Services & Campaigning).

-Spend money on our marketing and fundraising efforts so that we can continue to raise donations from the generous great British public and businesses, who we rely on for 97% of our income (known as Fundraising).
+Spend money on our marketing and fundraising efforts so that we can continue to raise donations from the generous great British public and businesses (known as Fundraising).

 Spend money on governance, IT systems and processes to ensure we are properly looking after the interests and data of our veterans, volunteers and supporters (known as Essential Support Costs).

 Put money aside to protect the future of our services, so that we can meet unprecedented increases in demand for support and survive if our income drops (known as Keeping Reserves).

 More than 90% of our income is raised by you – our donors, fundraisers, partners and grant funders.
 We believe you have a right to know how we spend our funds and in return, we promise that we are committed to delivering the maximum impact in return for your donations.